CAPRI SUMMER SCHOOL

 - Originality and importance of their intended topic;

 - Methodological perspectives or epistemological positions they would think as useful to discuss during the summer school;

 - 2. CV;

-- 3. A letter of recommendation from the primary dissertation advisor/leading member of the research group of the applicant) explaining the reasons behind the application;
+- 3. A reference letter written by your tutor (the primary dissertation advisor/leading member of the research group of the applicant) explaining the reasons behind the application;

 Excellence of research

-Professor of Management and Organization Studies at Cass Business School
+Professor of Management and Organization Studies at Bayes Business School

 Professor of Organization Studies at the Open University.